paddelcourt/static-site/content/about/index.md

 ![Hokkaido University](/images/hokkaido_university.jpeg)

 I'm Tom and this is my static blog.
-I'm currently working on [The Receivables Company](https://www.thereceivables.com/).
-Having seen and talked with a lot of people stuck doing manual work to collect cash that should have been paid, I figured how hard could it be to automate it.
+I'm currently working at Vinny as Operations Manager, a startup focusing on AI for property management.
+This came right after my property management startup Ibasho had shutdown, and now I am continuing where I left off.

 I previously worked as a Strategy and Operations Manager at Revolut, Bizops at Truth Systems (YC S25) and before that worked briefly as a credit analyst at an investment bank.
 I primarily focused on on building data pipelines, scaleable processes and growth engineering.